The biggest news from Samsung's Galaxy S10 event

 -

 To no one's surprise, the Galaxy S10's centerpiece is an Infinity-O AMOLED display that covers virtually the entire front of the device, using a cutout to include the front selfie camera.
 However, the displays you'll get vary widely.
-The standard S10 and the S10+ carry 6.1- and 6.4-inch curved Quad HD+ screens with an in-screen fingerprint reader, while the S10 5G packs a gargantuan 6.7-inch panel.
+The standard S10 and the S10+ carry 6.1- and 6.4-inch curved Quad HD+ screens with an in-screen fingerprint reader while the S10 5G packs a gargantuan 6.7-inch panel.

 -

 Your camera selection varies as well.
-The S10 and S10+ tout a 12-megapixel variable aperture (f/1.5 and f/2.4) main rear camera, a 16-megapixel ultra-wide f/2.2 camera, a 12MP f/2.4 telephoto cam and a 10-megapixel front shooter.
+The S10 and S10+ tout a 12-megapixel variable-aperture (f/1.5 and f/2.4) main rear camera, a 16-megapixel ultra-wide f/2.2 camera, a 12MP f/2.4 telephoto cam and a 10-megapixel front shooter.
 Spring for the larger S10+ and S10 5G and you'll get a front depth camera for better portrait shots.

 -